In-person payment experiences can be offered through hardware-based or software-based solutions.

 Consider getting started with a software solution and move into hardware as your users mature and only if it meets specific customer needs.

-- Tap-to-Pay leverages our POS Mobile SDK that turns a phone or tablet into a payment terminal for a real in-person payments experience.
-Tap-to-Pay can be used together with the physical card reader NYC1.
-User's that don't want to integrate with the SDK can user the Payments App for Android.
+- Tap to Pay leverages our Mobile SDK that turns a phone or tablet into a payment terminal for a real in-person payments experience.
+Tap to Pay can be used together with the physical card reader NYC1 with or without the NYC1 dock.
+Users who do not want to integrate with the SDK can use the Payments App for Android.

 - Platforms often start experimenting with in-person payments through Pay-by-Link.
 This enables users to share a payments link with shoppers that replicates an in-person payments experience with minimum effort.